bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 But the emerging technology "Tailstorm" (Bobtail and Storm combined) should allow partial proof-of-work inclusion proofs.
 These can be used to provide a probabilistic and economic assurance that the transaction is actually being mined, without requiring that the entity independently communicate to the blockchain or to an external server.

 ## Protocol Messages

+### Signature of Intents and URLs

+All message signatures sign the URI form of the message without the "sig" parameter.
+Intents do not appear to specify an ordering to the extra data (the parameters, using "putExtra").
+To create an unambiguous conversion, we define that the URI form *MUST* sort these parameters alphanumerically by key and *MUST NOT* repeat any keys.

+This policy MUST be applied to other message formats, to keep the processing uniform across envelopes.
+This means that the parameters in received URLs may need to be reordered before the signature check.

 ### Registration

 The registration phase allows an entity to set up a trust relationship with a wallet that will allow that entity to direct limited automatic (no user interaction) payments.